 Let me explain the process to you.
 Our Comm. & Marketing Department Team Leader Joanne Quinn comes to a meeting and tells me the major events on campus or elsewhere that the Highlighter could cover for those looking to deepen their understanding, or, our Library Events and Program Coordinator Regina Duffy reminds me about an event scheduled here at the library that the Highlighter might cover beforehand by directing visitors to helpful resources.

 From there, you might think that I type in a simple search and assemble all the information I find.
 Wrong.
 We actually have too many resources for that to be effective.
 I consult the professionals.
 If I need to know the depth of a particular database, I contact our subject librarians for information about the appropriateness of a particular database for connecting to an event.
 If I need to find a book, the access services staff can quickly locate a call number, but they also seemingly have encyclopedic knowledge about the particular locales of sometimes very specific types of information.
 (I have the sneaking suspicion that they might be magical beings, sent to us from the research gods.)

 With my assignment collected and my information assembled.
 I set to work bringing the resources to you in an organized fashion, of course bothering PATW author Hunter Houtzer during the composing process.
 This is how I write a typical Highlighter – but not this week, not on my very last one.
 This week I just wanted to highlight for you the special love I’ve had in my heart, and will continue to have, for this library village that took me in two years ago.

 Article by William Repetto, a graduate assistant in the Communication and Marketing Dept. at the Falvey Memorial Library.
-He is currently pursuing an MA in English at Villanova University.
+He has just completed his MA in English at Villanova University.